Perk #1: A bird that fits in your home

 Perk #4: Social interaction

-A hand-tamed parakeet will enjoy spending time with you, and might even prefer to sitting on your shoulder to snuggle up to you so you can scratch his head feathers.
+A hand-tamed parakeet will enjoy spending time with you, and might even prefer sitting on your shoulder to snuggle up to you so you can scratch his head feathers.
 Also, almost everyone has known someone who owned a parakeet.
 Even in this age of online friends, it’s nice to have a topic of conversation that is interesting.
-A huge generation of baby boomers in the U.S. grew up with parakeets they obtained at a local dime store.
+A huge generation of baby boomers in the United States grew up with parakeets they obtained at a local dime store.
 Go ahead, mention that you have a pet bird, or ask if someone ever had one, and be ready for the deluge of stories.
 If you want to interact with proud parents or grandparents, keep a photo of your bird in your wallet.
 If you do interact with people online, there are communities of bird lovers online.

 Perk #5: Better nutrition for both of you